-27% of Wadmalaw residents and 15% of Johns Island residents live below the poverty level.
-That is nearly 4,000 people who struggle with hunger here on the islands.
-Founded at the beginning of 2015, the foundation was formed from a desire to ensure consistent and dependable sources of food to reach the people in need.
+25% of Wadmalaw Island's population (3,000) and 15% of Johns Island's population (22,000) live below the poverty level.
+That is over 4,000 people who struggle with hunger here on the sea islands.
+The Sea Islands Hunger Awareness Foundation was formed from a desire to ensure consistent, dependable and healthy food for people in need.